Competitive Equilibrium for Electricity Markets with Spatially Flexible Loads: Case Study

 {Fig. \ref{fig:net benefit} illustrates how the total travel cost for EVs varies with increasing loads from both EVs and datacenters.
 In the uncongested power system, travel cost is insensitive to load growth, unlike under congestion.
 With EV charging demand increasing, the travel cost gap between the GCE and SWM models widens significantly in Fig. \ref{fig:self}, reflecting increased traffic latency caused by EVs' self-interested routing.
 In Fig.~\ref{fig:mutual}, under the GCE model, rising datacenter load raises the total travel cost of EVs by increasing LMPs and shifting their locational pattern, which redistributes traffic and heightens latency.
 This reflects a clear negative cross-system externality between the datacenter and transportation networks.}

-{We \jq{examine the impact of spatial flexibility} of the datacenter network by varying the number of available datacenters from 1 to 5 in Fig.~\ref{fig:impact_FL} \jq{with the total workload from the AI companies fixed}, where fewer datacenters indicate less flexibility for AI companies to allocate their workloads.
+We examine the impact of datacenter spatial flexibility by varying the number of datacenters that each AI company can access, from one to five, in Fig.~\ref{fig:impact_FL}, while keeping the total workload for each company fixed.
+Fewer available datacenters correspond to a more constrained workload-allocation decision space and less spatial flexibility.
+Concretely, we construct a nested sequence of access sets by progressively enabling connections from each company to additional datacenters: starting with the site in Zone~J, then adding Zones~H, D, C, and A. Thus, each step from 1 to 5 introduces one more siting option for workload placement, isolating the value of additional spatial flexibility.
 The one- and two-datacenter cases are infeasible because both sites lie within the power system's most congested zone.
 In Fig.~\ref{fig:fl-gen}, increasing the number of datacenters decreases generation cost, as greater spatial flexibility enables workload redistribution toward more efficient and less congested regions of the grid.
-Spatial flexibility of the datacenter network likewise reduces EVs' total travel cost under both GCE and SWM frameworks in Fig.~\ref{fig:fl-ev} by flattening LMP disparities, thus mitigating traffic congestion in the transportation network \jq{induced by drivers chasing cheaper charging prices}.
+Spatial flexibility of the datacenter network likewise reduces EVs' total travel cost under both GCE and SWM frameworks in Fig.~\ref{fig:fl-ev} by flattening LMP disparities, thus mitigating traffic congestion in the transportation network \jq{induced by drivers chasing lower charging prices}.
 As shown in Fig.~\ref{fig:fl-dc}, computing utility improves with spatial flexibility due to reduced queuing delays.
 When datacenter locations are restricted, workloads concentrate in a few sites, resulting in negative utility from excessive waiting.
-Overall, Fig. \ref{fig:impact_FL} demonstrates that expanding spatial flexibility benefits all coupled infrastructures even in a self-interested GCE model. }
+Overall, Fig. \ref{fig:impact_FL} demonstrates that expanding spatial flexibility benefits all coupled infrastructures even in a self-interested GCE model.